 eBird: an online database of bird observations providing scientists, researchers and amateur naturalists with real-time data about bird distribution and abundance.

-Wisconsin Bird Conservation Initiative (WBCI) : A cooperative partnership to deliver the full spectrum of bird conservation emphasizing voluntary stewardship.
+Wisconsin Bird Conservation Partnership: A cooperative partnership to deliver the full spectrum of bird conservation emphasizing voluntary stewardship.

-Wisconsin Breeding Bird Atlas : Wisconsin Breeding Bird Atlas (WBBA), an on-going project administered by the Wisconsin Society for Ornithology, began in the spring of 1995.
+Wisconsin Breeding Bird Atlas II: Wisconsin Breeding Bird Atlas (WBBA), an on-going project administered by the Wisconsin Society for Ornithology and the State DNR.
 The purpose of the WBBA is to provide a permanent record of the bird species breeding in the state.